davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 Not every extension has been pre-built for Nix.
 Nixpkgs also exposes a function to download and build any extension directly from the VSCode Marketplace.

+We'll be installing
+[`nixpkgs-fmt`](https://marketplace.visualstudio.com/items?itemName=B4dM4n.nixpkgs-fmt),
-For our example here, we'll be installing [`nixpkgs-fmt`](https://marketplace.visualstudio.com/items?itemName=B4dM4n.nixpkgs-fmt), which will let us auto-format our Nix code when we save a `.nix` file.
-The extension also requires the binary `nixpkgs-fmt` to be in our `PATH`, so let's add `nixpkgs-fmt` to our list of installed packages too:
+which will let us auto-format our Nix code when we save a `.nix` file.
+The extension also requires the binary `nixpkgs-fmt` to be in our `PATH`.
+We'll add `nixpkgs-fmt` to both the VSCode extensions list and the `home-manager` package list:

 ```nix
 homeconfig = { pkgs, ... }: {